Tom Magee

 Thomas Magee (born July 1, 1958) is a Canadian former world champion powerlifter and strongman competitor from Winnipeg, Manitoba.
-He was also a bodybuilder and a professional wrestler from 1985–1990.
+He is also a former bodybuilder and competed in professional wrestling from 1985 to 1990.

-Early life

-In his early years, Tom Magee was involved in martial arts until he turned 19.
-Then he went to powerlifting and bodybuilding.
-Magee has a strong background in boxing and held a black belt in karate.

-Strength Sports
+Strength sports career

+Powerlifting (1981–1983)

 Magee became Canadian National Powerlifting Champion in 1981 and 1982.
 In 1981, Tom placed second at the IPF World Powerlifting Championship in the 125 kg weight class.
-He totaled 927.5 kg (SQ 355, BP 235, DL 337.5).
-At that same competition, Tom placed ahead of future World's Strongest Man, Jon Pall Sigmarsson.
-In 1982 he also won the IPF World Powerlifting Championships in Munich, Germany in the +125 kg super heavyweight division.
-He totaled 942.5 kg (SQ 362.5, BP 235, DL 345).
-The second place finished, Wayne Bouvier, had the same total, but Tom won by virtue of his lighter body weight.
+He totaled 927.5 kg (squatted 355 kg, bench pressed 235 kg, and deadlifted 337.5 kg).
+At that same competition, Magee placed ahead of future World's Strongest Man, Jon Pall Sigmarsson.

+In 1982, he won the IPF World Powerlifting Championships in Munich, Germany in the +125 kg super heavyweight division.
+He totaled 942.5 kg (squatted 362.5 kg, bench pressed 235 kg, and deadlifted 345 kg).
+The second place finisher, Wayne Bouvier, had the same total, but Magee won by lighter body weight.

 Tom starred in a documentary film chronicling his training and victory at the 1982 IPF World Championships entitled Tom Magee: Man of Iron.
-Magee was originally planning on competing in the 125 kg heavyweight division, but decided last minute to move up to the super heavyweight class (275 lbs. and over).
+Magee was originally planning on competing in the 125 kg heavyweight division, but decided last minute to move up to the 125+ kg super heavyweight class.
 Magee weighed in at just 1 pound over the weight limit at 276 lbs and was the lightest man in the weight class.

+Strongman (1982–1990)

 Magee placed second in the 1982 World's Strongest Man.
-Magee was the only Canadian to have reached this position until Mitch Hooper won the 2023 World's Strongest Man title.
+Magee was the only Canadian to have reached this position until Mitchell Hooper won the 2023 World's Strongest Man title.
 Magee then placed fourth in the 1983 World's Strongest Man and fifth at the 1985 World's Strongest Man competitions.
-Magee set a world record with a 535 kg partial deadlift from 18" off the floor during the 1983 World's Strongest Man competition.
+Magee set a then-world record with a 535 kg partial deadlift from 18" off the floor during the 1983 World's Strongest Man competition.
 He also won the Le Defi Mark Ten Challenge International three consecutive times, from 1984 to 1986.

-In 1984, Magee competed as a bodybuilder and won the Mr. British Columbia bodybuilding title.

 Professional wrestling career

-Stampede Wrestling and Japan (1985-1986)
+Stampede Wrestling and Japan (1985–1986)

-Magee also had a brief career as a professional wrestler from 1985–1990, wrestling for the World Wrestling Federation (WWF) and in Japan.
+Magee also had a brief career as a professional wrestler from 1985 to 1990, wrestling for the World Wrestling Federation (WWF) and in Japan.
 Magee was primarily trained by Stu Hart in Stampede Wrestling, where he wrestled in 1985.

-He received acclaim after one of his first matches on February 22, 1986, in the main event of a major All Japan Pro Wrestling show, where he took on Riki Choshu.
-Dave Meltzer of the Wrestling Observer Newsletter said of his first match: "He was the greatest combination of strength and agility the business had ever seen".
 Magee was given the nickname "Mega Man" and named third runner-up for the Pro Wrestling Illustrated Rookie of the Year in 1986, which was won by Lex Luger.